 Hannah comes from an interdisciplinary background spanning social sciences, writing, artistic movement-based practices and coastal/forest ecology.
 Merging a deep love for nature with a passion for creative expression, she has collaborated on a number of interdisciplinary projects, including the ecological dance film Verge: Dancing a Scarred and Sacred Landscape and the site-specific performance Water Bodies, which explored dance as a medium to embody the flow of Vancouver’s buried creeks.

-During her 7 years working with the Ancient Forest Alliance, Hannah helped to facilitate community-based outreach, communication and research around the conservation need for BC’s ancient forests.
+During her seven years working with the Ancient Forest Alliance, Hannah helped to facilitate community-based outreach, communication and research around the conservation need for BC’s ancient forests.
 Her current role with the Southern Gulf Island-based Ecological Research Network involves creating materials for community engagement based on current and emerging forest and watershed research.
-In tandem with this work, Hannah is currently pursuing her Master’s in Data Visualization, focusing on the communication of forest carbon data to convey forests’ role in mitigating climate change.
+In tandem with this work, Hannah is currently pursuing her PhD in Data Visualization at SFU, focusing on the communication of forest carbon data to convey forests’ role in mitigating climate change.

-With IMERSS, Hannah looks forward to sharing tools and insights across disciplines, exploring ways to support the diverse communities of the Salish Sea bioregion.
+With IMERSS, Hannah enjoys sharing tools and insights across disciplines, exploring ways to support the diverse communities of the Salish Sea bioregion.

 Jeannine Georgeson is Coast Salish and Sahtu Dene.
 Galiano Island has been her home for most of her life.